Thermal Camera SDK 11.3.0

 dimensions

-Specifies the dimensions of the measurement fields.
+Specifies the dimensions of the measurement field.
 Depending on the configured shape different dimensions options may need to be set:

 Attention